gkeeth/kicad.github.io/index.md

 # KiCad Libraries

+This site serves the version 5 KiCad libraries. **The libraries archived here are old, out-of-date, and no longer maintained.** If you are using a newer KiCad version, see the library downloads available on the [KiCad website](https://www.kicad.org/libraries/download/).

-This site serves the latest KiCad libraries which are community contributed on the [KiCad GitLab page](https://gitlab.com/kicad).
+Modern versions of the libraries are community contributed on the [KiCad GitLab page](https://gitlab.com/kicad).

 If you would like to contribute to the libraries, refer to the library contributing guide at [https://www.kicad.org/libraries/contribute](https://www.kicad.org/libraries/contribute).